dkobia/iebc/readme.txt

 == Installation ==
 1. Copy the entire /iebc/ directory into your /plugins/ directory.
+2. Unzip sql file in the /iebc/data directory
+3. Import the tables and data into your database
 2. Activate the plugin.

 == Changelog ==